-In fact, the study advances the hypothesis that high DED may affect the women’s metabolisms, leading to dysregulations, which are a known factor in susceptibility to cancer.
+In fact, the study advances the hypothesis that high DED may affect the women’s metabolisms, leading to dysregulations, which are a

 Dr. Thomson suggests that future studies should aim to test whether the same link between DED and obesity-related cancer risk also holds true for younger women or men.

 In the meantime, the researchers urge women to be mindful of the quality of their diets, regardless of their physical weight.